For the most current drafts see http://www.amysemet.com/research

-Administrative Adjudication: A Study of the Adjudicatory Process (Book manuscript in progress during postdoctoral time at Princeton)
+Administrative Adjudication: A Study of the Adjudicatory Process (book manuscript in progress)

 Administrative adjudication can take many forms and administrative agencies have differing internal processes in how they adjudicate cases.
 In this book/multiple article project, I look at how internal processes at agencies can dictate outcomes.
 In particular, I undertake a comprehensive examination of the adjudicatory processes of the National Labor Relations Board, the Patent and Trademark Office, the Environmental Protection Agency, the Securities and Exchange Commission and the Federal Trade Commission, examining labor, patent, securities, environmental and data privacy policies.
 I hope to offer insights into which institutional configuration of agencies can best effectuate congressional purpose.

-"An Empirical Examination of Agency Statutory Interpretation," Forthcoming in Minnesota Law Review 103:5 (April 2019) (working draft)
+"An Empirical Examination of Agency Statutory Interpretation," Minnesota Law Review 103:5 (April 2019)

-"Specialized Judges in Patent Law: A Review of the Patent Pilot Program's Impact on Appellate Reversal Rates at the Five-Year Mark" (forthcoming in Boston College Law Review, Volume 30:2) (Feb.
-2019) (working draft)
+"Specialized Judges in Patent Law: A Review of the Patent Pilot Program's Impact on Appellate Reversal Rates at the Five-Year Mark," Boston College Law Review, Volume 30:2) (Feb.
+2019)

 "Predicting Deference in Appellate Court Cases"